EliteApex/IPA-Transcription-Tool/README.md

 Instructors can upload their own `words.csv` file containing a list of words and their "correct" transcriptions (according to the IPA rules chosen by the instructor) for students to practice with.

 **Requirements for `words.csv`**
-- Must be located in the `./public` directory (where the demo `words.csv` file is)
+- Must be located in the root directory (where the demo `words.csv` file is)
-- Two columns, `Word,Transcription`
+- Two columns, `Word,Transcription`, where the transcriptions have phonemes delimited by spaces
-- Example `/public/words.csv`:
+- Example `words.csv`:
     ```
     Word,Transcription
-    test,tɛst
+    test,t ɛ s t
-    face,fejs
+    face,f ej s
-    fridge,fɹɪʤ
+    fridge,f ɹ ɪ ʤ
     ...
     ```